 - Beach Ball Relay — Two players team up to carry a beach ball to a cone and back, without using their hands.
 Once they reach the starting point, the next pair goes.
-The first team to go through their line, wins this fun relay race for adults.
+The first team to go through their line wins this fun relay race for adults.

 - Blind Volleyball — Set up a volleyball net, then throw a tarp (sheet, etc.) over the top.
 Divide into two teams, one on either side of the net.
-The first team serves the ball and volley begins.
+The first team serves the ball and the volley begins.
 The first team to your designated point (5, 10, 15) wins.

 - Three-legged Race — Pair up and give each team a ribbon to tie their legs together.
 Each team must complete the race with their middle legs tied together.
 The first team to the finish line wins.

 - Disc Golf — Set up a course using hula hoops and buckets of water.
 You score according to how many tosses it takes to get the disc into the hoops.
 Each one in a bucket of water counts as a water hazard and is worth three points.
-Lowest score wins.
+The lowest score wins.

 - Wet Sweatpants Relay — Similar to the clothes relay race, only using sweatpants.
 Each player must dunk the sweatpants in a bucket of water, put them on, and take them off to pass to the next player in line.
 The next player repeats the process.

-- Egg and Spoon Race — Feel free to substitute an egg for a marshmallow, rock, toy, potato, etc on this field day game.
+- Egg and Spoon Race — Feel free to substitute an egg for a marshmallow, rock, toy, potato, etc. on this field day game.
 Line up side-by-side with the opposing team and race to see which team can get through their line first.
 If you drop the egg, you must go back to the starting line.